We're all about loving our community,

 Our children’s ministry serves kids of all ages, right from babies to 5th graders, providing them opportunities to increase in their love for Jesus, to expand their knowledge of the Scriptures, to mature both in their faith and in their life, and to learn to serve people wherever they are.

-Our nursery is a boon for parents with babies and toddlers up to 2 years.
+Our nursery is a boon for parents with babies, toddlers, and pre-schoolers up to 4 years.
 A team of loving volunteers will play with and care for your child, leaving you free to fully engage with the sermon.
 Just bring your child to the nursery after the musical worship ends, and we’ll take care of the rest!

-Every Friday night, the enthusiastic Treasure Tour group (age 4 to grade 5) come out in full force to sing high-energy songs, play games, and do a treasure hunt!
+Once a month, the enthusiastic Fellowship Kids! group (age 4 to grade 5) come out in full force to sing high-energy songs, play games, and get creative together!
 In the process, they learn about God and how to build their lives on the solid foundation of His truth.

 The teenage years can be a challenging time.
 We’ve all been there.
 That’s why we want to make this period as smooth as possible for our youth, as they follow Jesus and grow in their knowledge of Him.